natalieagus/50033/docs/03-toddlers/audio-management.md

 ### Duck Volume

 Another very useful effect to know is **duck volume.** This allows the group’s volume to automatically reduce when something else is playing **above** a certain threshold.
-For example, if we want to reduce the background music whenever the player is jumping, we add a Duck Volume effect in Background Sound group, and set its threshold to be -65 dB:
+For example, if we want to reduce the background music whenever the player is jumping, we add a Duck Volume effect in Background Music group, and set its threshold to be -65 dB:

 This configuration means: